 The way we manage insurance is changing

 Long gone are the days when insurance was all arranged via telephone calls and policies sent out by post.
-Now we have live chat facilities, automated chatbots and customer portals to assist us.
+Now we have live chat facilities, automated chatbots and customer portals.

 Customers expect ease and efficiency when arranging their insurance policies.
 In the age of instant gratification, customers don’t want to spend ages rifling through physical files or hunting through email folders.
-Being able to log into their own portal is ideal.
-There, customers are able to see their policy wording, renewal dates and key contacts all in one place.
+One example is how telematics has completely changed car insurance, allowing customers to see all the deals available to them all at once and in one place.
+Being able to create a profile and log into a personal portal is ideal and almost always expected online.
+After building a profile, customers are able to see their policy wording, renewal dates and key contacts simultaneously.

 The same instant service is expected when communicating with insurers or brokers.
 For more complex or personal issues, customers may prefer a telephone conversation or face to face meeting.
-However, most of the time queries can be answered quickly via email, live chat or even social media.
+However most of the time, queries can be answered quickly via email, live chat or even social media.
 Customers choose these channels because they appreciate a fast response.
-Long waiting times or being left on hold means the problem is elongated and potentially exaggerated.
+Long wait times or being left on hold means the problem is elongated and potentially exaggerated.
 Making a minor adjustment to a policy or renewing should be simple, and it’s up to insurers and brokers to make this process seamless.

 Making claims convenient

 Enabling customers to arrange or update an insurance policy online or through an app is great.
-You might win a customer that way, but you might not keep them.
+You might win a customer that way, but you probably won’t retain them.

-We’ve been saying this for a while now – the true test of a broker happens when you need to make a claim.
-The process is stressful in its very nature.
-Experts can help to navigate through the process, however.
+The true test of a broker is when you need to make a claim.
+The process is stressful in its very nature and incredibly complex.
+Expert brokers are needed to help to navigate through the claims process.

-Technology such as the Romero Claims App makes it easy for customers to make a claim quickly.
-There’s no need to scrabble to find the right telephone number or policy, or long waiting times.
+The Romero Claims App makes it easy for customers to make a claim quickly.
+There’s no need to take time, searching around, finding the right telephone number or policy.
 Customers just have to fill out a few simple details and we’ll take care of the rest.